diku-dk/futhark-website/docs.rst

 you are very welcome to report the omission as a bug on our bug tracker.
 See the page `Get Involved`_ for more information.

-We also have some Haddock-generated `documentation of the compiler internals`_.
+We also have some Haddock-generated `documentation of the compiler internals`_ which is automatically updated every night.

 .. _`at Read the Docs`: https://futhark.readthedocs.io/
 .. _`language overview`: https://futhark.readthedocs.io/en/latest/language-overview.html